Green Bay Packers Need A Rejuvenated Clay Matthews [Opinion]

 Clay Matthews has been labeled a superstar throughout his NFL career and is one of the most popular pass rushers.
 Unfortunately for the Green Bay Packers, Matthews has not been as much of a pass rushing threat over the past few seasons and has struggled with injury issues as well.

 Looking ahead to the 2017 NFL season, the Packers cannot afford to have another down season from Matthews.
-Green Bay’s defense has been weak from a pass rushing perspective and it has taken a toll on the defense as a whole.
+Green Bay’s defense has been weak from a pass rushing perspective, and it has taken a toll on the defense as a whole.
 Matthews may not be able to fix the issue completely by himself, but the Packers need a rejuvenated version of him.

 Last season with the Packers, Matthews ended up playing in 12 regular season games.
 He recorded just 24 tackles, which was by far a career low for him.
 Matthews also only compiled five sacks on the season.